House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Imagine waking up on a cold, snowy morning, only to get out of your warm bed and step on a cold hard surface.
 The feeling can get you hopping back in bed.

 What if you wake up to a warm floor, allowing you to continue with your duties in a cozy environment?
-You will find it easier to prepare yourself for work, and having a better morning for you and your family.
+You will find it easier to prepare yourself for work, and have a better morning for you and your family.

 Radiant floor heating involves the installation of electric heating coils, or water-heated tubing throughout the house under the flooring, which warms it from the ground up.